New & Used Ford Flex: In Depth

 GET A FREE PRICE QUOTE

-Even though the Ford Flex has never sold in large numbers, it’s still one of the most distinctive cars in its class.
-When optioned with the white roof, the full-size crossover that seats seven looks like a mix between a MINI Cooper and a Range Rover—something you’d be hard-pressed to say about any other crossover.
+Even though the Ford Flex has never sold in vast numbers, it’s still one of the most distinctive cars in its class.
+When optioned with the white roof, the full-size crossover that can hold up to seven passengers and looks like a combination between a Range Rover and a MINI Cooper—something you’d be hard-pressed to say about any other crossover on the market.

 While the Flex overlaps with the far more popular and rugged-looking Explorer seven-seat crossover, it's as much of a style statement as a predictable family vehicle (though its cavernous interior and class-leading infotainment features are ideally suited to family duties).
 Ford sells many more Flexes in California than in the rest of the country, perhaps to an audience that appreciates its urbane, post-modern station wagon looks.